 Actually I’ve never been a big donut fan before I turned vegan.
 I’d always take muffins and cookies over donuts any time.
 Mostly because I don’t like that a lot of them are super sweet.
 But now that I tried so many new things in the last couple of months, I thought what the heck why not just give vegan donuts a try.
-So I ended up with these delicious vegan chocolate hazelnut donuts with chocolate glaze.
+So I ended up with these delicious donuts with chocolate glaze and hazelnuts.

 In the meantime, make the chocolate glaze.
 Melt a 3.5-ounce package vegan dark chocolate either by using a microwave or place the chocolate into a heatproof bowl and place it over a pan of barely simmering water.
 Once melted, cover the donuts with the chocolate and sprinkle with hazelnut brittle.
 I used store-bought brittle, but of course you can also sub it with chopped hazelnuts if you want.
 Or use other decorations like sugar sprinkles or coconut flakes.